 A unique thing about Mike was that he learned and enjoyed handicapping thoroughbred horses.
 He wrote a noteworthy paper in college about this and it was published in a local newspaper.

 Mike is survived by his wife, Mary (Lefko) Chippi, of 60 years and their four children: Michael (his wife Donna), Anthony (wife Sandy and their two children Micheal and Ryan), Brian (his daughter Anna), Cheryl (her 2 children Collin and Riley and Cheryl’s husband Robert and his daughter Alex).
 He is also survived by a brother Robert Chippi (wife Salle, their daughter Maria, her son Roberto and Maria’s husband John), and two sisters, Mary (Chippi) Esposito (husband Angelo and their son Anthony (Tony), wife Lucy and Lucy’s daughter Isabella), Joan (Chippi) Patterson (husband Jim and their children Shawne, wife Cindy and their two children Aidan and Ethan, daughter Angela, daughter Tracy and her husband Max).
 Michael is also survived by his wife’s sister Nancy Conahan, husband Pat Conahan, son Ian Conahan, wife Angela and their daughters Francesca and Gemma.

 A viewing will be held at the Lady of Grace Church at the Queen of Heaven Parish (750 N. Vine St., Hazleton, PA) from 9-10 am, followed by the church service from 10:00 am. to 10:45 am.

-To send flowers to LTC Michael J. Chippi U.S. Army, Ret.'s family, please visit our floral section.
+To plant a tree in memory of LTC Michael J. Chippi U.S. Army, Ret., please visit our tribute store.